 After serving at Iowa Public Television he moved to serve as Vice President of Digital Network Services of Teleconnect Company.
-During this time, Mr. Patten developed some of the first long line fiber optic telecommunications system in the country.
+During this time, Mr. Patten developed some of the first long line fiber optic telecommunications systems in the country.
 He had the responsibility not just for the development of the network but also for the marketing and sales for the division.

-In 1987, he was asked by the General Assembly of the State of Iowa to design and develop the technical concept a for the Iowa Communications Network, which is now built and serving Iowa.
+In 1987, he was asked by the General Assembly of the State of Iowa to design and develop the technical concept for the Iowa Communications Network, which is now built and serving Iowa.
 It was also his responsibility to develop the enabling legislation and to shepherd its passage.

 Mr. Patten has served as president of a commercial broadcasting company.
 He has held various administrative positions in colleges and universities.
 He served as president of a for-profit college.
 In his last position before retiring in 2009, he served as the Chancellor of a University.

 Mr. Patten has served as a consultant to agencies of both state and federal governments as well as many for-profit and not-for-profit organizations.
 He was a major contributor to Linking for Learning: A New Course for Education, a project for the Congressional Office of Technical Assessment.
 Mr. Patten, at the request of the Soviet Union Government, prepared and presented a paper on the use of technology in education and its effect on the social order.
 The paper was presented to the Soviet officials in Moscow in 1989.

 Along with helping organizations with their performance improvement and development around the concepts contained in his book Building Champion Organizations through Strategic Organizational Development, Mr. Patten also provides numerous seminars.